Nicholas Sposato

-Nicholas Sposato (born October 7, 1958) serves on the Chicago City Council as alderman of the 38th Ward of the City of Chicago on the city's Far Northwest Side.
+Nicholas Sposato (born October 7, 1958) is an American politician who serves on the Chicago City Council as alderman of the 38th Ward of the City of Chicago on the city's Far Northwest Side.
 Sposato was elected as alderman for the 36th ward in 2011 in an election against incumbent John Rice, who was endorsed by then Mayor-elect Rahm Emanuel.
-After City Council wards were re-districted, Sposato was re-elected as alderman for the 38th ward in 2015 and 2019.
+After City Council wards were re-districted, Sposato was re-elected as alderman for the 38th ward in 2015, 2019, and 2023.

 Background

-Nicholas Sposato was born October 7, 1958 in Chicago, Illinois.
+Nicholas Sposato was born October 7, 1958, in Chicago, Illinois.

 Before being elected to City Council, Sposato was a firefighter for 18 years and served on the Local School Council of Sayre Language Academy and president of the Trinity High School Father's Club.

 Sposato has multiple sclerosis and uses a wheelchair.